funkhaus/Rest-Easy/README.md

             // $post->_this_will_not
         ),
         'date'          => /* int - Unix timestamp of post date */,
-        'attachedMedia' => 'serialized array of media uploaded to this page' )
+        'attachedMedia' => 'serialized array of media uploaded to this page', 'featuredAttachment'    => 'serialized featured image',
+        'isFront'       => /* boolean - is this the front page? */,
+        'isBlog'        => /* boolean - is this the page for posts? */,
+        'isCategory'    => /* boolean - is this a category archive page? */
+    )
     ```
 * `rez_gather_related` - Gets related data for a given object: